sujik18/mlperf-automations/README.md

 - **Automated Benchmarking** – Simplifies running MLPerf Inference benchmarks with minimal manual intervention.
 - **Modular and Extensible** – Easily extend the scripts to support additional benchmarks and configurations.
 - **Seamless Integration** – Compatible with Docker, cloud environments, and local machines.
-- **MLCFlow (MLC) Integration** – Utilizes the MLC framework to enhance reproducibility and automation.

 ---